NoStackApp/ns-cli/README.md

 ### Build the Stack
 Spin up the stack from an [NFS](resources/Documentation/NFSlanguage.md) file.
 ```
-nostack spinstack -u <moderatorName> -t dir/to/appFlow/<appFlow> -s <stackName> -e <emailFor Moderator> -a appname
+nostack spinstack -u <moderatorName> -t dir/to/appFlow/<appFlow> -s <stackName> -e <emailFor Moderator> -a appDir -j <jsonPath>
 ```

-Calling `spinstack` will generate  a `stack.json` file in the directory with the name of your application (specified with the `-a` flag).
+Calling `spinstack` will generate  a `stack json` file in the path that you specify in <jsonPath>.
+The conventional suffix used is `.json`.
 That file contains a wealth of information about your stack, including every element generated and their ids.
 Also included are ids for sample data.

 ### Generate a Front End App
 Generate front end code for an app for a given userClass.

 ```
-nostack makecode -a <appDir> -c <userClass>
+nostack makecode -a <appDir> -c <userClass> -j <jsonPath>
 ```

-The `makecode` command uses the `stack.json` file found in the directory specified by `-a` (remember that you **must be in the parent directory for that folder**).
+The `makecode` command uses the `jsonPath` file specified.
 Only the units owned by the specified userClass get used.

-You can build as many apps as you like.
-The tool only generates one app for a user from a user.
-But you can modify the `stack.json` file that you use to generate more than one for a userClass by removing unwanted units.
+You can build as many apps as you like using your stack.
+The tool only generates one app for a user from a given userClass.
+But you can modify the `stack.json` file that you use to generate more than one for a userClass by removing unwanted units from your stack json file.

+Note: for your convenience, every time you call `makecode`, a copy of the stack json that you used appears in your app directory as `docs/stack.json`.

 ## Creating an App Base
 The first step, [newApp](#newapp), takes by far the most time to execute.
 Not only does it call create-react-app,